okta/okta-signin-widget/README.md

     ```

 ## IdP Discovery
-**:information_source: EA feature:** The Idp Discovery feature is currently an [EA feature](https://developer.okta.com/docs/api/getting_started/releases-at-okta#early-access-ea).
+**:information_source: EA feature:** The Identity Provider (IdP) Discovery feature is currently an [EA feature](https://developer.okta.com/docs/api/getting_started/releases-at-okta#early-access-ea).

-Identity Provider (IdP) Discovery enables you to route users to different 3rd Party IdPs that are connected to your Okta Org.
+IdP Discovery enables you to route users to different 3rd Party IdPs that are connected to your Okta Org.
 Users can federate back into the primary org after authenticating at the IdP.

 To use IdP Discovery in your application, first ensure that the `IDP_DISCOVERY` feature flag is enabled for your Org and configure an identity provider routing policy in the Okta admin panel.
-Then, set `features.idpDiscovery` to `true` and add additional configs under the `idpDiscovery` key on the [`OktaSignIn`](#new-oktasigninconfig) object.
+Then, in the widget configuration, set `features.idpDiscovery` to `true` and add additional configs under the `idpDiscovery` key on the [`OktaSignIn`](#new-oktasigninconfig) object.

 ```javascript
 var signIn = new OktaSignIn({